awsdocs/amazon-sagemaker-developer-guide/doc_source/ssm-access.md

 ### Endpoint IAM permissions<a name="ssm-access-iam-endpoint"></a>

- If you have enabled SSM access for an endopint instance, SageMaker starts and manages the [SSM agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) when it initiates the endpoint instance\.
+ If you have enabled SSM access for an endpoint instance, SageMaker starts and manages the [SSM agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) when it initiates the endpoint instance\.
 To allow the SSM agent to communicate with the SSM services, add the following policy to the execution role that the endpoint runs under\.

 ```
 {